-An Exosolar planet is a planet that is not in orbit
+An Exosolar planet is a planet that is not in orbit around our star.

 Planets are formed from the protoplanetary disk surrounding a star soon after its formation.
 The disk is mainly composed of dust particles.
 Over time the these particles attract each other and the dust to clump together creating planetesimals( a planet-like form to small to be considered a dwarf planet or a planet).
 Eventually (time can vary for different planets) the planetesimals can form into full planets.